pmassey191/DataMining/Collaborative/Homework3.md

 Before developing any models we first begin by performing some feature engineering.
-The first feature we engineer is the outcome variable of interest revenue which represents the revenue per square foot per calendar year.
-In order to create this feature we first scale down leasing\_rate to a percentage by dividing by 100, and then multiplying that by the rent.
-We also create a new feature called utility\_cost which is the sum of gas and electricity costs for rents that are quoted on a net contract basis.
+The first feature we engineer is the outcome variable of interest `revenue` which represents the revenue per square foot per calendar year.
+In order to create this feature we first scale down `leasing_rate` to a percentage by dividing by 100, and then multiplying that by `Rent`.
+We also create a new feature called `utility_cost` which is the sum of gas and electricity costs for rents that are quoted on a net contract basis.
 The purpose of this new feature is to capture the costs associated with a rental offered on a net contract basis.
 We then create a training set and a testing set with a split of 80/20.
 This gives us 6315 observations in our training set and 1579 observations in our testing set.

-To begin developing our model we start with a linear model using all features of the data set excluding, CS\_PropertyID, cluster, leasing\_rate, Rent, LEED, and Energystar.
-We remove CS\_PropertyID as it is just a unique building ID, and for similar reasons we remove cluster.
-We remove leasing\_rate and Rent since these variables directly calculate our outcome variable.
-Lastly we remove LEED and Energystar because we are only concerned if a building is green certified or not, and not what kind of green certification a building may have.
-We capture this with the green\_rating feature.
+To begin developing our model we start with a linear model using all features of the data set excluding, `CS_PropertyID`, `cluster`, `leasing_rate`, `Rent`, `LEED`, and `Energystar`.
+We remove `CS_PropertyID` as it is just a unique building ID, and for similar reasons we remove `cluster`.
+We remove `leasing_rate` and `Rent` since these variables directly calculate our outcome variable.
+Lastly we remove `LEED` and `Energystar` because we are only concerned if a building is green certified or not, and not what kind of green certification a building may have.
+We capture this with the `green_rating` feature.

 After getting a baseline model we then moved onto predicting using a tree model.
 The initial tree model generated, shown below, was extremely